British charity worker Nazanin Zaghari-Ratcliffe freed from Iran after nearly six years

 She spent almost five years in prison before she was released to house arrest at her parents’ home in Tehran.

 On Wednesday, British member of Parliament Tulip Siddiq, who has long campaigned for her release, tweeted that the charity worker was “at the airport in Tehran and on her way home.”
-Earlier this week, the lawmaker said that Zaghari-Ratcliffe had been given back her British passport.
+Earlier this week, the lawmaker said that Zaghari-Ratcliffe’s British passport was returned to her.

+She is reportedly at the airport with another British-Iranian detainee, Anoosheh Ashoori.
+Rebecca Ratcliffe, her sister-in-law, told the BBC on Wednesday morning that she was “still actually under Iranian control in the airport, so she’s still not free, but it definitely feels like she’s about to be.”

-British Prime Minister Boris Johnson had also said earlier on Wednesday said that a negotiating team was at work in Tehran to free Zaghari-Ratcliffe.
+British Prime Minister Boris Johnson said earlier Wednesday that a negotiating team was at work in Tehran to free Zaghari-Ratcliffe.

-It was a long fight to free Zaghari-Ratcliffe, whose imprisonment has been a high-profile case in the U.K. for years.
-A BBC presenter choked up when announcing the news of her release.
+It has been a long battle to free Zaghari-Ratcliffe, whose imprisonment has been a high-profile case in Britain for years.
+A BBC presenter choked up when announcing the news that she was heading to the airport.

 In 2017, Johnson, who was foreign secretary at the time, was widely criticized when he said Zaghari-Ratcliffe was “simply teaching people journalism” before her arrest — a claim her family and employer vehemently denied.
 Johnson later distanced himself from his remarks.

-Iran’s state-run Fars News Agency, calling Zaghari-Ratcliffe a “spy,” said in a report published Tuesday that her release had come after Britain had agreed to unfreeze more than $500 million in frozen Iranian funds, as well as to the release of an unnamed Iranian citizen imprisoned in the U.K. Fars said another dual British-Iranian citizen, Anousheh Ashouri, was also being freed.
+Iran’s state-run Fars News Agency, calling Zaghari-Ratcliffe a “spy,” said in a report published Tuesday that her release came after Britain agreed to unfreeze more than $500 million in Iranian funds and release an unnamed Iranian citizen imprisoned in Britain.
+Fars said Ashoori was also being freed.

+Britain and Iran have long been in talks over a 400 million pound ($524 million) debt that the United Kingdom owes Iran for not delivering tanks that Iran bought in the 1970s.

+Zaghari-Ratcliffe’s husband, Richard, who has campaigned tirelessly for his wife’s release, has previously said that she was being used as a political pawn in a dispute over the debt, as well as for leverage in the talks over the Iran nuclear deal.

 The release offered another hopeful sign that a revival of the 2015 Iran nuclear deal could be imminent.
 Talks in Vienna focused on an agreement to restore the deal, which lapsed after President Donald Trump withdrew the United States in 2018, were put on hold last week after Russia made new demands related to the sanctions imposed as punishment for its invasion of Ukraine.

-But on Tuesday, Russian Foreign Minister Sergey Lavrov said those demands had been satisfied by language in the existing text of the draft agreement, which diplomats had been hoping to adopt earlier this month.
-He added that Russia still supports the restoration of the deal, known as the Joint Coordinated Plan of Action.
+But on Tuesday, Russian Foreign Minister Sergei Lavrov said those demands had been satisfied by language in the existing text of the draft agreement, which diplomats had been hoping to adopt earlier this month.
+He added that Russia still supports the restoration of the deal, known as the Joint Comprehensive Plan of Action.

 An exchange of prisoners between Iran and the West was expected to occur alongside moves to finalize an agreement, diplomats say.
 Those could include at least four U.S. citizens held in Iranian prisons and as many as 13 Iranians imprisoned in the United States.